marcussacana/StringReloads/Help/Readme.txt

 -"OutEncoding" The same; but used to return a matched string...
 -"Encoding" Set the InEncoding and OutEncoding the same encoding.
--"Wide" True or False; Is the setting to modify the read/write method to Encoding with 16-bits -"AntiCrash" True or False; Is the setting to games who crash on close, this can fix some cases terminating the process on you request to close it.
+-"Wide" True or False; Is the setting to modify the read/write method to Encoding with 16-bits -"Debug" Enable the Debug Output Window
--"FreeOnExit" A alternative to the AntiCrash -"MatchIgnore" Txt1,Txt2,Txt3; Is a setting to append at the default Match ignore list, every string in the list is ignored by the string match.
--"TrimChars" (,),*; Is a setting to append strings to trim from end and begin of every line, this don't affect the return string.
 -"Delay" Log the Delay to reload very string
--"Dump" Dump the Strings.srl including the translation -"DumpRetail" Dump the Strings.srl but don't export the translation -"Debug" Enable the Debug Output Window
+-"Dump" Dump the Strings.srl including the translation -"DumpRetail" Dump the Strings.srl but don't export the translation -"DetectText" When the Debug mode is enable, the dumpper will append to the Strings.lst only lines that as recognized as dialogue
 -"LogAll" Verbose mode, log all string reloads -"LogInput" Log all strings that the game requested the SRL translation -"LogOutput" Log all strings that the SRL return to the game -"LogFile" Save the Log window output to the a file (SRL.log) -"Unsafe" When false the SRL don't initialize while the game don't try load a string that is recognized game as dialogue.
+-"Rebuild" Rebuild the Strings.srl every time that the game starts -"AntiCrash" True or False; Is the setting to games who crash on close, this can fix some cases terminating the process on you request to close it.
--"Rebuild" Rebuild the Strings.srl every time that the game starts -"TrimRangeMismatch" Trim from the begin and end all chars from input strings that isn't in the "AcceptableRange" list -"AcceptableRanges" Acceptable range of chars, use the char: - to specify a range, like 0-9, A-z, you can put a single char too, just don't put the -
+-"FreeOnExit" A alternative to the AntiCrash -"TrimRangeMismatch" When true trim from the start and end all chars from input strings that isn't in the "AcceptableRange" list
+-"AcceptableRanges" Acceptable range of chars, use the char: - to specify a range, like 0-9, A-z, you can put a single char too, just don't put the - before the end
--"NoTrim" Disable all trim algorithms of the SRL -"BreakLine" Set if the game have their own breakline flag, (the default is the 0x0A byte) -"ReloadedPrefix" Put a prefix in all reloaded lines -"ReloadedSufix" Put a sufix in all realoaded lines -"Multithread" Make the SRL optimized for Multithreaded games, when false the SRL create a new process to store their database, keep true
+-"NoTrim" Disable all trim algorithms of the SRL -"BreakLine" Set if the game have their own breakline flag, (the default is the 0x0A byte) -"ReloadedPrefix" Put a prefix in all reloaded lines -"ReloadedSufix" Put a sufix in all realoaded lines -"Multithread" Make the SRL optimized for Multithreaded games, when false the SRL create a new process to store their database, if unsure keep true
--"WindowHook" Try hook all windows user interface strings and allow translate it -"Invalidate" If the WindowHook only translate when you put the cursor over the text, enable this -"CachePointer" Cache the reload and speed up if the game request it again -"NoDiagCheck" Allways think in a string as a Dialogue, Don't enable with Unsafe=false -"LiteralMask" Reload strings Mask literally -"LiveSettings" Reload the SRL.ini without restart the game (Some features require restart) -"DecodeInputRemap" Restore any char reload in the input string before process -"MultiDatabase" Create multiple databases to every .lst file, Increase memory usage but speed up the SRL -"NoReload" Disable the SRL
+-"WindowHook" Try hook all windows user interface strings and allow translate it -"Invalidate" If the WindowHook only translate when you put the cursor over the text, enable this -"CachePointer" Cache the reload and speed up if the game request it again -"NoDiagCheck" Allways think in a string as a Dialogue, Don't enable with Unsafe=false -"LiteralMask" Reload strings Mask literally -"DisableMask" When true disables the Mask Reloader Feature -"LiveSettings" Reload the SRL.ini without restart the game (Some features require restart) -"DecodeInputRemap" Restore any char reload in the input string before process -"MultiDatabase" Create multiple databases to every .lst file, Increase memory usage but speed up the SRL, if unsure keep true
+-"NoReload" Disable the SRL
 -"WorkingDir" Set a custom directory as workspace of the SRL, keep empty to use the SRL dll directory -"ReloadMaskArgs" If a mask contains a string that needs be translated, keep true